choripan-systems/noBLE-Companion-App/App-Install-On-Windows.md

 # 3. Install the noBLE Companion app

-The noBLE Companion app (nobleComp for short) is a Python app, so to install it we can leverage the Python runtime environment we have already set up.

-nobleComp uses a few optional Python packages that may need to be installed as follows:
+The noBLE Companion app (nobleComp for short) uses a few optional Python packages that may need to be installed as follows:

 ```
 python -m pip install bleak pyserial qrcode pillow